 is equal:

-Furthermore, if we pass a list, we can select more than one of the variables in a dataframe.
+Furthermore, if we pass a list, we can select more than one variable in a dataframe.
 For example, we get the two columns “piq” and “viq” (['piq', 'viq']

 ) as a dataframe like this: